-- # /usr/sbin/exportfs -a

-- 8 Go to the local machine.

-- 9 Become the superuser by entering su and the root password.
+- 6 Run exportfs -a with the following command: - # exportfs -a - 7 Go to the local machine. - 8 Become the superuser by entering su and the root password.

-- 10 Create a /cdrom directory, if one does not already exist, by entering the following command:
+9 Create a /cdrom directory, if one does not already exist, by entering the following command:

-- # mkdir /cdrom